 two sofas, TV/DVD, open fire, dining table and chairs, radio/CD player.

 electric fan oven and hob, fridge, dishwasher.
 Stairs to first floor.

 shower, WC, basin.

-double bed, single bed, chest of drawers, chaise longue, overlooking courtyard.
+double bed, single bed, chaise longue.

 lawned garden, terrace with tables and benches, umbrella, BBQ, sunloungers.

 night storage and panel heating, WiFi, up to two dogs welcome, short breaks available.